 I share this with my kids.
 I also emphasize that everyone has bad days sometimes and everyone makes mistakes.
 This doesn’t make you a bad person.

-You can model how to always take the high road.
+You can model how to practice empathy and always take the high road.

 Show a child how to give kindness even to those who may seem undeserving.
 If someone snaps at you, do not respond in anger.